This is an AI translated post.

 Select Language

-Kokonohe Town in Akita Prefecture, Japan, is attracting attention for its "educational exchange" program aimed at elementary and junior high school students from other regions.
-The program allows students to experience local life by attending elementary and junior high schools in Kokonohe Town for several days to a maximum of two weeks.
-The program is gaining popularity due to its flexible operating method, which allows students to be marked as present at their original schools as well.
-Educational exchange students interact with not only the school but also the local residents, and some families have even been so captivated by the environment that they have relocated.
+Kokonohe Town in Akita Prefecture, Japan, is gaining attention for its 'educational study abroad' program targeting elementary and junior high school students from other regions.
+This program allows students to experience local life by attending elementary and junior high schools in Kokonohe Town for several days up to two weeks.
+It's popular due to its flexible operation, including recognizing attendance at the student's original school.
+Educational study abroad students interact not only with the school but also with the local residents, and some families have even been captivated by the environment and relocated to the town.

-The system was launched in 2022 and has been accepting educational exchange students at the elementary and junior high schools in the town.
-Last year, a total of 20 students participated from June to February.
-A condition is that parents and students must stay in accommodation facilities or at relatives' homes.
+This system started in 2022, with the town's elementary and junior high schools accepting educational study abroad students.
+Last year, a total of 20 students participated between June and February.
+There's a condition that they must stay at an accommodation facility with their parents or at a relative's house.

-Kikuchi Kana, a fourth-grader from Uruma City, Okinawa Prefecture, has a relative in Kokonohe Town and has participated in educational exchanges during school breaks.
-Last year, she stayed for five days and recalls, "The snow fight PE class was the most fun."
+Kikuchi Kana, a fourth-grade elementary school student from Uruma City, Okinawa Prefecture, has experience with educational study abroad trips to Kokonohe Town, where she has relatives.
+She stayed for five days last year and recalls, "The snowball fight physical education class was the most fun."

-Kokonohe Elementary School has open classrooms without doors, so children interested in other classes come to the classroom and say, "Bring me the handouts."
-After school and on holidays, local residents serve as instructors, offering a variety of programs such as music, sports, and e-sports, allowing students to interact with many residents regardless of age.
+Kokonohe Elementary School has classrooms without doors, so children interested in other classes can visit and say, "Can you get me a handout?"
+After school and on holidays, local residents serve as instructors, offering various programs like music, sports, and esports, allowing interaction with numerous community members regardless of age.

-One family who completed the educational exchange program decided to move from Funabashi City, Chiba Prefecture, to Kokonohe Town in just a month and a half.
-They explained that they felt a gap between the educational goals of Kokonohe Town and common perceptions, and that they were also disappointed that they couldn't ask enough questions due to time constraints.
+One family that completed the educational study abroad program decided to move from Funabashi City, Chiba Prefecture, to Kokonohe Town after just a month and a half.
+They felt a gap between Kokonohe Town's educational goals and general perceptions.
+They also expressed regret that time constraints prevented them from asking all the questions they had.

-Therefore, they announced that they would introduce Kokonohe Town's education from three perspectives: "formal education," "non-formal education," and "informal education," using their eldest son as an example.
-Informal education refers to learning in everyday life, and in Kokonohe Town, the natural environment and traditional culture are well preserved, allowing children to interact with nature on a daily basis and learn about the origins of seasonal ingredients.
-They also mentioned that adults have a unique approach of freely sharing knowledge and skills with children.
+Therefore, they announced that they would introduce Kokonohe Town's education from three perspectives: 'formal education,' 'non-formal education,' and 'informal education,' using their eldest son as a case study.
+Informal education refers to learning in everyday life.
+In Kokonohe Town, the natural environment and traditional culture are well-preserved, allowing children to interact with nature on a daily basis and learn about the origins of seasonal ingredients.
+Another characteristic is the adults' attitude of freely sharing knowledge and skills with children without distinction.

-As such, Kokonohe Town's education is organically linked through the three types of formal, non-formal, and informal education.
-Through various experiences, each educational exchange family can gain unique experiences, which vary depending on the season and chance encounters.
-This family directly experienced the flexibility of the curriculum as well as the diverse informal education in Kokonohe Town, recalling that observing the lifestyle of the local people was similar to the field training conducted by high school or university students.
+In this way, Kokonohe Town's education organically links these three types: formal, non-formal, and informal education.
+Through various experiences, each educational study abroad family can build their unique experience, which varies depending on the season and chance encounters.
+This family directly experienced not only the flexibility of classroom instruction but also the diverse informal education in Kokonohe Town.
+They recalled that observing the lifestyle of the townspeople was similar to the field training conducted by high school or university students.

-The reason for deciding to relocate to Kokonohe Town was their eldest son's inability to attend school regularly due to health reasons during the educational exchange period.
-This was because he had experienced long-term trauma after witnessing a family member suffering from a mental illness.
-They were worried about being far away from their son's teachers after the move, but they decided to do so after a professional counselor suggested, "If a change is necessary, it's worth trying to heal your body and mind through educational exchange."
+The reason for deciding to move to Kokonohe Town was due to their eldest son, who was unable to attend school perfectly due to health reasons throughout the educational study abroad period.
+This was because he experienced long-term trauma after witnessing a family member suffering from a mental illness.
+While concerned about being further away from the teachers, they were encouraged by a professional counselor who suggested that "if a change is needed, it might be worthwhile to try healing both body and mind through educational study abroad."
+This encouraged them to make the decision.

-The appropriate educational method may vary depending on individual circumstances and situations.
-This family had experienced various educational programs in the past, but they realized that it was ultimately difficult to expect their child's healthy growth through fragmented education alone.
-The Kokonohe Town Educational Exchange program is meaningful in that it provides children with opportunities to freely experience the rich educational environment of the town and learn independently.
-They plan to continue supporting their two children's growth within the diverse and flexible educational system of Kokonohe Town.
+The appropriate educational approach can differ depending on individual circumstances and situations.
+This family had experienced various educational programs before but ultimately realized that fragmented education alone could not ensure a child's healthy growth.
+They believe that Kokonohe Town's educational study abroad program is meaningful because it offers children opportunities to freely experience the town's rich educational environment and learn autonomously.
+They plan to continue supporting their two children's growth while observing it within Kokonohe Town's diverse and flexible educational system.